-Many people think bagworms are a Christmas tree issue, but they can be a problem for homeowners and gardeners all year round.
-However, there are natural methods you can use to eliminate an infestation.
+Many people think bagworms are a Christmas tree issue, but they can be a problem for homeowners and gardeners year-round.
+Fortunately, there are several natural methods you can use to control an infestation.

 This post will discuss bagworms, how to identify them, and natural ways to get rid of them.